pnsaeta/p064/docs/DE-DE2.md

   f(v) = -b v
   \label{eq:damping}
 \end{equation}
 where $$b$$ is a constant whose dimensions in SI units would be newton-seconds per meter.
-This damping force is definitely not independent of the particle’s velocity; as the particle slows down, the damping force retarding its further motion diminishes.
+This viscous damping force is definitely not independent of the particle’s velocity; as the particle slows down, the damping force retarding its further motion diminishes.
 Therefore, we should expect that using Euler’s method will tend to be increasingly inaccurate the larger we make the time steps $$\Delta